CelesteClassic/ClassicTAS/Celeste/README.md

 To hide/unhide the timer and input viewer press E.

-To save the TAS press M, which will automatically create a file called 'TAS1.tas' (replacing the 1 with the level number you are on) in the love2d folder (check the [love2d page](https://love2d.org/wiki/love.filesystem) for more information).
+To save the TAS press M, which will automatically create a file called 'TAS1.tas' (replacing the 1 with the level number you are on) in the love2d folder (check the [love2d page](https://love2d.org/wiki/love.filesystem) for more information), or check the console message that appears when you save the TAS, which specifies the directory it gets saved to.

 To open a TAS file, simply drag the file into the window, note that this won't change the current state of the game, so you should always press D after loading a file.